mebeim/aoc/2021/README.md

    don't really care: we can avoid adding those to the visited set.
-2. Since we want to find *all* possible paths, we cannot use a global set to keep track of visited nodes, otherwise the first path that gets to a given node will just mark it visited and it "unavailable" to any different path that could pass through the same node.
+2. Since we want to find *all* possible paths, we cannot use a global set to keep track of visited nodes, otherwise the first path that gets to a given node will just mark it visited and make it "unavailable" to any different path that could pass through the same node.
 We will have to keep one visited set *per path*.

-Another important thing to notice (or actually, deduce) is that if the problem is asking us to *count* the number of different paths passing through any uppercase node any number of times, our graph *must not* contain edges that connect two uppercase nodes together.
+One interesting thing to notice (or actually, deduce) is that if the problem is asking us to *count* the number of different paths passing through any uppercase node any number of times, then there must be a finite number of them.
+This means that our graph *must not* contain edges that connect two uppercase nodes together.
 In such a case, we would have a cycle of uppercase nodes, and since we can pass through them any number of times, there would be an *infinite* amount of possible paths!
 If we also wanted to handle this case, we would have to implement a [cycle detection][wiki-cycle-detection] algorithm.
 Fortunately, this is unneeded.

+We can easily verify that the above condition holds (no edge in our input connects two uppercase nodes).
+This also means that no matter how we get to the destination, since we can only touch each lowercase edge at most once and we must visit a lowercase edge after an uppercase one, the longest path from `start` to `end` will visit a number of nodes which is at most around double the number of lowercase nodes (doing lower-UPPER-lower-UPPER-... an so on).

 The only real difference between "classic" BFS and DFS is that BFS uses a [queue][wiki-queue] to keep track of nodes to visit, while DFS uses a